JulianWangHZ/jobSearch/README.md

 The bot will:

-- Crawl job listings from CakeResume
+- Crawl job listings from CakeResume every 2 days
 - Filter jobs based on keywords and parameters
 - Send formatted messages to the specified Discord channel
-- Automatically delete messages after 7 days
+- Automatically delete messages after 24 hours

 ---